 This is not a terrible problem for your readers, when they simply read the blog.
 It can cause problems with the search engines, though, as they index your blog based upon inlinks from your readers.

 Google has provided us with a solution to this "split personality" problem.
-If you setup Google Webmaster Tools for your blog, go to "Site Configuration", then Settings.
+If you setup Google Webmaster Tools for your blog, click on the "gear" icon, and select "Site Settings".
 For "Preferred domain", you'll have the choice to have your blog indexed consistently, as either the "root" or the "www" alias.

 If you specify your preferred domain as http://www.example.com and we find a link to your site that is formatted as http://example.com, we'll treat that link as if it was http://www.example.com.